dacs01/ascends-toolkit/readme.md

 using ASCENDS.
 For instance, ASCENDS can train a model for predicting a value of house based on square footage, number of bedrooms, number of cars that can be parked in its garages, number of storages.

+ASCENDS current version is 0.2.1, and we are currently beta-testing the software.

 ASCENDS principles

 - Supporting various classification/regression techniques (Linear regression, logistic regression, random forest, support vector machine, neural network, ...)